emdete/Qubes-InterVMFS/README.md

 - anonymise the inodes (currently the original inodes are seen in the client)

-- hide files that can't be read anyway

 - source code review

 - native server